Spencer Steer Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer has 43 hits, which ranks first among Cincinnati hitters this season, while batting .257 with 19 extra-base hits.
+- Steer leads Cincinnati with 44 hits, batting .257 this season with 19 extra-base hits.

-- Steer is batting .333 with one homer during his last games and is on a five-game hitting streak.
+- Steer will look to extend his six-game hitting streak.
+He's batting .286 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.